greenwyrt/plover2CAT/docs/discussion/development.md

 Steno-Annotated ODF: Plover2CAT should produce an annotated document, putting raw steno in the `ruby` element to annotate the corresponding words.
 This takes advantage of the annotations which are originally for Asian language pronunciation.

-## Preview of search and replace

-Search and replace is done "blindly" in the case of replace all, and also more timeconsuming if done one by one.
-A preview might allow for a quick check, summarizing the number and showing the context.

 ## Style highlighting

 Paragraphs with certain styles could get a highlight color, would conflict with element styling (ie two font colors)